 Banner has always understood the importance of recognition in workplace culture; however, there was not a system wide, online recognition program that could be accessed by all team members.
-While there were home grown programs that were used around the 200 different Banner locations, recognition was never centralized or went beyond the four walls of a specific location.
+While there were home grown programs that were used around the 200 different Banner locations, recognition was never centralised or went beyond the four walls of a specific location.
 Naomi Cramer, Chief Human Resource Officer, says, “There wasn’t a consistency there, and really the recognition stayed in the four walls.
-We wanted it to transcend across [our organization].
+We wanted it to transcend across [our organisation].
 So, for someone from corporate to send recognition to a facility or vice versa, it wasn’t happening in a very formal way.”

-There was also no way for their over 6,000 volunteers to be recognized for their contributions.
+There was also no way for their over 6,000 volunteers to be recognised for their contributions.
 “We get many comments every week from customers who really appreciate their caregivers,” says Cramer “and wonder if it’s going to get to the right person.”
-Banner Health needed a recognition program that would make it easy to recognize team members and volunteers all over the company, whether they were in the next room or in the next state.
+Banner Health needed a recognition program that would make it easy to recognise team members and volunteers all over the company, whether they were in the next room or in the next state.

 Connecting to what matters most

 By partnering with O.C.
-Tanner, Banner Health found a way to easily and effectively recognize team members and teams across every department and location.
-By implementing an online social recognition program, Banner’s MVP (Most Valuable People) Program, everyone at Banner has the opportunity to recognize and appreciate one another and connect great work back to Banner’s core values: Customer-Obsessed, Relentless Improvement, Courageously Innovating, Disciplined Focus, Fostering Accountability, and Continuously Earning Trust.
+Tanner, Banner Health found a way to easily and effectively recognise team members and teams across every department and location.
+By implementing an online social recognition program, Banner’s MVP (Most Valuable People) Program, everyone at Banner has the opportunity to recognise and appreciate one another and connect great work back to Banner’s core values: Customer-Obsessed, Relentless Improvement, Courageously Innovating, Disciplined Focus, Fostering Accountability, and Continuously Earning Trust.

 “What I really like about our MVP program is that we directly link the e-cards to our key values,” says Julie Ann Alvarado-Dubek, Vice President of Total Rewards and HR Shared Services.
 “When somebody goes out to provide recognition, they actually choose from one of the values to say, this is a value that was demonstrated in this circumstance.
 And then they're able to share the details.
-And I think that provides our team members with a little bit more focus on what is it that I'm truly recognizing and gives it more meaning.”
+And I think that provides our team members with a little bit more focus on what is it that I'm truly recognising and gives it more meaning.”

 Banner Health also wanted to put that same power of appreciation into the hands of those they serve, our valued customers.
-MVP Appreciation Stations were set up inside several of our facilities for customers, family members and friends to recognize their caregivers directly by writing notes of thanks.
+MVP Appreciation Stations were set up inside several of our facilities for customers, family members and friends to recognise their caregivers directly by writing notes of thanks.

-Within the MVP Program, over 20,000 ecards are now sent each month throughout the organization, to team members and volunteers who have been recognized for making a difference in the lives of their customers and community.
+Within the MVP Program, over 20,000 ecards are now sent each month throughout the organisation, to team members and volunteers who have been recognised for making a difference in the lives of their customers and community.
 “We know that it’s a war out there right now for talent, and we know that if we don't invest in things like this that will make people want to stay motivated and want to stay at a place, that we'll lose great talent,” says Cramer.